mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Replication Configuration Document

-In this lesson, we are going to dissect the replication configuration.
-In particular, we will be looking to which replica set configuration options we have and how those options are reflected in the configuration options document.
-The replica set configuration document is a simple BSON document that we manage using a JSON representation where the configuration or our replica sets is defined and is shared across all the nodes that are configured in the sets.
+In this lesson, we are going to dissect the *replication configuration*.
+In particular, we will be looking to which *replica set configuration* options we have and how those options are reflected in the *configuration options document*.
+The *replica set configuration document* is a simple *BSON* document that we manage using a *JSON* representation where the *configuration or our replica sets* is defined and is shared across all the *nodes* that are configured in the sets.

 We can manually set changes to this document to configure a replica set according with the expected topology and overall replication options.
 Although we can do this by simply editing such documents using the mongo.db shell, we can also use a set of shell helpers like rs.add, initiate, remove, and so forth. that will help us facilitate the configuration and management of this same configuration.